Go Back Up

 What’s happening?

 After a year of parliamentary back-and-forth, the House of Commons has restored the government’s original version of the Bill, rejecting several proposed changes from the House of Lords.
 The result keeps the focus squarely on fairer work, stronger worker protections, and clearer employer obligations.
+However, on 28 October the Lords again voted to amend the Bill, most notably on unfair dismissal rights.
+The Commons is expected to push back, meaning this point remains unsettled.

 The government has confirmed that further consultations will follow on several detailed areas including trade-union balloting, “fire-and-rehire” restrictions, the proposed right for zero-hours and agency workers to receive a guaranteed-hours offers after a qualifying period, day-one unfair-dismissal rights, and new safeguards for pregnant employees and bereavement leave.